Writing long-form guidance with Scope

 Pair writing - next, we host a pair writing with a subject matter expert, testing assumptions and asking questions to gain a different perspective

 Writing - once we’ve gathered the right information, we structure and write content in plain English and to house guidelines

 Critiquing - later, we discuss the piece in a critique via Skype with the whole team to ensure it’s accurate, aligned with guidelines and meets the acceptance criteria

 Testing - finally, we hand the content over to the team’s user researchers, who test it with people for feedback before publishing

 Working hand in hand with subject experts means that we get accurate information, though it might not always be relevant to the people we’re trying to help.
 As Scope’s senior content designer, Jack Garfinkel points out in his Medium article:

 “We want to write content that’s useful.
 Subject experts want that too, but for them that also means including a lot of detail.
 They like to include everything that is ‘relevant’ to a subject.
 We don’t.
 We try to solve a defined problem for a specific context.”

 Scope tests every piece of content with real people to make sure it answers their questions, and we then incorporate any relevant feedback into the piece before it’s finally published online.
-You can follow Scope’s content team’s journey on Medium, and see some of the recent content we helped produced on their website.
+Follow Scope's content team on Medium, and you can see some of the recent content we helped produced on their website.